-The basic tactical unit in a search and rescue operation is the Field Team; the command support unit is the Command Staff.
+The basic tactical unit in a search and rescue operation is the Field Team; the command support unit is the Command and General Staff.
+The Command Staff consists of the ASRC IC and three positions (Information, Safety, and Liason Officers) which provide for delegation of some of the ASRC IC's command functions.
+The General Staff consists of the Chiefs of the four major Sections (Operations, Plans, Logistics, and Finance), who are supervised by the ASRC IC.
+(Since the ASRC is a volunteer agency, it never uses the Finance Section function.)
 The Staff assembles Field Teams designated by letters (referred to by the International Telecommunications Union--International Civil Aeronautical Organization (ITU-ICAO) phonetic alphabet, e.g. Field Team Bravo, Field Team Delta).
-The Command Staff deploys these teams on specific tasks (designated by numbers) in accordance with the ASRC IC's search strategy.
+The Operations Section Chief deploys these teams on specific tasks (designated by numbers) in accordance with the Plans Section Chief's search strategy ("Incident Action Plan").
 The Task Assignment Form (see Figure 5) is used in assembling a Team suitable for a specific task.
 Figures 6 and 7 illustrate the Scratch Search Phase organization.

 The ASRC IC will direct the placement of initial search facilities, if this has not already been done.
-The Command Post (CP) consists of the Operations Center where the Command Staff works, and the Communications Center, which is the command node for all search radio networks.
+The Command Post (CP) consists of the Operations Center where the Command and General Staff works, and the Communications Center, which is the command node for all search radio networks.
 The Incident Base is where members and equipment are kept between field assignments; the Base may be adjacent to the CP, or at some more convenient location.
 Camps are established as necessary to support field operations.
 (Staging Areas are mentioned in ICS materials, particularly for staging with firefighting vehicles, but are seldom used in lost person search.)
 Helibases serve as bases for helicopters working with the search, and Helispots where a helicopter may safely land are noted for use in Field Team transfers or patient evacuations.

-A. The ASRC Command Staff
+A. The ASRC Command and General Staff

-The purpose of the Command Staff is to provide the ASRC IC with enough manpower to meet all his responsibilities in conducting the operation.
-This frees him to carry out his primary functions of overall supervision, strategy planning, and liason with the Responsible Agent.
+The purpose of the Command and General Staff is to provide the ASRC IC with enough manpower to meet all his responsibilities in conducting the operation.
+This frees him to carry out his primary functions of overall supervision, development and implementation of strategic decisions, approving the requesting and releasing of resources, and liason with the Responsible Agent.

-On a small operation, the ASRC IC may himself discharge some or all of the staff duties, but a large operation might employ a Command Staff of thirty or more.
+On a small operation, the ASRC IC may himself discharge some or all of the staff duties, but a large operation might employ a Command and General Staff of twelve or more.
 The Incident Command System (ICS) lists many potential Staff positions, some of which are designed for fire suppression activities and clearly unnecessary for lost person searches (e.g. Air Tanker Coordinator) and some which will not be needed by a volunteer organization such as the ASRC (e.g. Time Unit Leader, Compensation Claims Unit Leader).

-Therefore, a Command Staff consisting of the seven positions most appropriate for a medium-sized search was selected for description in the SAROP Training Manual.
+Therefore, a Staff consisting of the seven positions most appropriate for a mediumsized search was selected for description in the SAROP Training Manual.
 By grouping all search-related ICS functions into these seven positions, a concise description of the necessary search management functions is achieved.
-When one of the functions under one of the seven SAROP positions corresponds with a named ICS position, the name of that position is noted in {brackets}.
-The Command Staff may be easily expanded by appointing members to these positions.
+When a function of one of the seven SAROP positions corresponds with a named ICS position, the name of that position is noted in {brackets}.
+The Command and General Staff may be easily expanded by appointing members to these positions.